kuzzleio/kourou/README.md

 ## `kourou app:scaffold NAME`

-Scaffold a new Kuzzle application
+Scaffolds a new Kuzzle application

 ```
 USAGE